-While any time is a good time to show your appreciation for someone who regularly makes your life easier and more pleasant, the holidays traditionally are the time to express your gratitude in the form of cash.
-By no means is holiday tipping mandatory, but giving someone who regularly provides you with a service a little something extra at the end of the year is always appreciated — perhaps more so than ever this year.
+While any time is a good time to show your appreciation for someone who regularly makes your life easier and more pleasant, the holidays traditionally are the time to express your gratitude in the form of cash or a gift.
+By no means is holiday tipping mandatory, but giving someone who regularly provides you with a service a little something extra at the end of the year is always appreciated.

-“A holiday tip or gift should be given to anyone you do business with on a regular basis — babysitters, gardeners, hair stylists, mail carriers, pet sitters, housekeepers, etc.,” says Aileen Avery, author of “Gift Rap: The History and Art of Gift Giving” and founder of Gift Expert.
-“That said, because of the difficulties many people have had in 2020, a cash gift is a good way to go this year.”
+“A holiday tip or gift should be given to anyone you do business with on a regular basis — babysitters, gardeners, hair stylists, mail carriers, pet sitters, housekeepers, etc.,” says Aileen Avery, author of “Gift Rap: The History and Art of Gift Giving” and founder of The Art of Gift Giving.

 Feeling a little lost when it comes to who should get a holiday tip and how much?
-Here, experts offer insight on the art of holiday tipping.
+This holiday tipping guide offers expert insight on what’s suitable to give.

 When a gift is better than cash — and vice versa

-Cash is often the preferred gift for many caregivers and service workers, but it’s not necessarily always the way to go, notes Heather Wiese Alexander, an etiquette expert and founder of Bell’INVITO.
-“If the relationship is personal, absolutely gift rather than tip,” Alexander says.
+Cash is often the preferred gift for many caregivers and service workers, but it’s not necessarily the only way to go, notes Heather Wiese Alexander, an etiquette expert and founder of Bell’INVITO.
+“If the relationship is personal, absolutely give a gift, rather than tip,” Alexander says.
 “A gift says ‘I know you.’
 A tip says, ‘I’ve noticed you’ve done a great job and want to reward the effort.’”

 When there’s a gray area of a personal relationship with someone you pay regularly, like a babysitter or hair stylist, Alexander recommends adding a small, meaningful gift to a tip.

 Another consideration is whether someone’s employer allows cash tips at all.
-The U.S. Postal Service, for example, says that its mail carriers shouldn’t take cash gifts of any amount (including checks and gift cards), and non-cash gifts have to be under $20.
+The U.S. Postal Service, for example, says that its mail carriers shouldn’t accept cash gifts of any amount (including checks and gift cards), and non-cash gifts should be under $20 (and under $50 from any one customer, per calendar year).
 If you aren’t sure if someone is able to receive a cash gift, reach out to their employer to find out.

 When figuring out how much to give and who to give it to, experts recommend considering the following: